ncarignan/db-normalization-301d71/README.md

+## Database migration exercise

+The goal of this exercise is to start out with one database, normalize it and end up with 2 tables, where the second table has a row being the foreign key - linked to the first.

+## 03/06/2021

+### Number and name of feature: db normalization

+Estimate of time needed to complete: 30 min

+Start time: 8:30AM

+Finish time: 9:00AM

+Actual time needed to complete: 30min

+#### notes from lecture with Nicholas Carignan

 -- Creating a copy of the database so that we don't break the production db CREATE DATABASE lab14_normal WITH TEMPLATE lab14;